karma-skz/apertium-lttoolbox-assignment/README.md

 - **Language Choice:**
   English was assumed as the target language.
 This influenced several design decisions:
-  - **Noun Case Markers:** English has minimal case marking (except for possessives), so these were omitted.
+  - **Noun Case Markers:** English has minimal case marking (except for possessives, which were not considered for this assignment by me), so these were omitted.
   - **Perfect Aspect:** The assignment requested perfect aspect forms, but these were excluded since perfect forms in English require auxiliary verbs (e.g., "has walked").
 Modeling such constructions falls outside the simple paradigm framework and would complicate the analyzer/generator unnecessarily.

 - **Paradigm Naming and Structure:**